-The Nikon D3 and the Nikon D810 are two professional cameras that were revealed to the public, respectively, in August 2007 and June 2014.
+The Nikon D3 and the Nikon D810 are two professional cameras that were officially introduced, respectively, in August 2007 and June 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The D3 has a resolution of 12.1 megapixel, whereas the D810 provides 36.2 MP.
+The D3 has a resolution of 12.1 megapixels, whereas the D810 provides 36.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D810 is notably smaller (29 percent) than the Nikon D3.
 Moreover, the D810 is markedly lighter (25 percent) than the D3.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.